-On the other hand Cloud-Net [25] is trained machine learning model using CNN for cloud detection in Landsat 8 data.
+On the other hand, Cloud-Net [25] is a trained machine learning model using CNN for cloud detection in Landsat 8 data.
 The model is very specific in nature due to its training data restrictions.
-The work is compared with existing FMask model to compare the accuracy of cloud detection.
-The proposed cloud-Net model proved provide better accuracy in term of detection of cloud in landsat 8 data.
+The work is compared with existing FMask model for the accuracy of cloud detection.
+The proposed cloud-Net model proved to provide better accuracy in term of detection of cloud in Landsat 8 data.

 Some of the similar proposed ML based toolkit for cloud and cloud shadow detection are Cdnet and GLNET [27,28,29].
 These are some simple CNN based model for cloud detection and classification into thick and thin cloud.
 For cloud shadow detection using deep learning is shown in AISD [31] where deep Deeply Supervised convolutional neural network for Shadow Detection (DSSDNet) is used to improve the cloud shadow detection raster Landsat data.
 In [32] a Distortion Coding Network method is proposed for cloud detection.
 In [33] another cloud detection algorithm is proposed using GAN which is an unsupervised model with higher accuracy than any other model but need huge data for training.
 Similar work using machine learning are proposed in [34,35] for cloud detection for various satellite datasets.
 Since the accuracy in GIS models depends on the quantity of dataset trained and the variety of datasets, so new developments are taking place to make the model more accurate.